NotBrianZach/thoughts/Ethics.md

 Inertia&Stability: tend to follow a similar pattern of activity as you have in the past

-Iron or Steel Rules: Might or evolutionary fitness determine right.
+Iron or Steel Rules: Might or evolutionary fitness determines right.

 Silver Rule: Avoid actions that you would not want others to do to you.